Hurricane Floyd: Caribbean

 Around when Floyd first became a hurricane, its outer bands moved over the Lesser Antilles.

-Hurricane Floyd lashed the Bahamas with winds of 155 mph and waves up to 50 ft in height.
+While Floyd moved through the Bahamas, a station in Nassau recorded wind gusts of 78 mph (126 km/h), along with sustained winds of 64 mph (102 km/h).
+Grand Bahama Island recorded a tide of 5.27 ft above mean sea level.
+Floyd also dropped heavy rainfall across the Bahamas, peaking at 9.32 in in Little Harbour in the Abacos.
+The hurricane also produced waves estimated up to 50 ft in height.
 A 20 ft storm surge inundated many islands with over five ft (1.5 m) of water throughout.
 The wind and waves toppled power and communication lines, severely disrupting electricity and telephone services for days.
 Damage was greatest at Abaco Island, Cat Island, San Salvador Island, and Eleuthera Island, where Floyd uprooted trees and destroyed a significant number of houses.
 Numerous restaurants, hotels, shops, and homes were devastated, severely limiting in the recovery period tourism on which many rely for economic well-being.
 Damaged water systems left tens of thousands across the archipelago without water, electricity, or food.
-Despite the damage, however, few deaths were reported, as only one person drowned in Freeport, and there were few injuries reported.
+One person drowned in Freeport.
+A few injuries were reported.

 Southeastern United States

-For several days, Hurricane Floyd paralleled the east coast of Florida, spurring widespread evacuations.
-Ultimately, the storm left $50 million in damage, mostly in Volusia county.
+For several days, Floyd paralleled the east coast of Florida, producing about $50 million in damage, mostly in Volusia county.
 There, high winds and falling trees damaged 337 homes.
 The highest recorded wind gust in the state was 69 mph in Daytona Beach.
 Beach erosion affected much of the state's Atlantic coast.
 The most significant effects were in Brevard and Volusia counties, where waves damaged houses and piers.
 Rainfall in the state reached 3.2 in in Sanford.
+When Floyd passed by the area, Kennedy Space Center only reported light winds with minor water intrusion.
+Overall damage was minor and was repaired easily.

 Farther north in Georgia, Floyd produced wind gusts of 53 mph at Savannah International Airport.
 The winds knocked down a few trees and power lines near the coast, but statewide damage was minimal.
 In Savannah, the hurricane produced tides 3.3 ft above normal.
 Rainfall was light in the state, reaching 0.85 in in Newington.

 Tropical storm force winds affected the entirety of the South Carolina coastline, with statewide damage estimated at $17 million.
 Sustained winds reached 54 mph at the Charleston National Weather Service Office, which also recorded wind gusts of 85 mph.
 The winds destroyed a few roofs and knocked down thousands of trees, leaving more than 200,000 people without electricity.
 The hurricane produced above normal tides along the coast, reaching 10.1 ft above normal in Charleston Harbor.
 The waves caused minor to moderate beach erosion.
 At Myrtle Beach International Airport, Hurricane Floyd dropped 16.06 in of rainfall, the highest recorded in the state.